Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/01-variables-and-io.md

 ## Capitalization does not prevent reassignment:

-Naming variables in all capital letters is a convention to communicate that such variables have constant values that will not change, however, it does not actually prevent reassignment.
+Naming variables in all capital letters is a convenantion to communicate that such variables have constant values that will not change, however, it does not actually prevent reassignment.

 ### !end-callout